 As per CHP standards, all children are expected to come wearing masks (with a couple of spares) and will be expected to keep them on unless eating snacks or drinking water.

-Campers are required to remain at least 1m apart in class and at snack times, all queues (both at the canteen and within the sessions themselves) will be spaced out accordingly as well.
-In addition to this, we will set up fixed seating and children will be organized into groups of 5 which they will stick to for the whole week for class group work and seating arrangements in the canteen.
+Campers are required to put on a face shield during snack times.
+In addition to this, we will set up fixed seating and children will be organized into groups of 5 which they will stick to for the whole week for class group work and seating arrangements in the classroom.
 All this will be monitored by Teachers/TAs and Safe Management Ambassadors.

-Each individual camp programme will follow the most relevant advisories for that given camp.
+Each individual camp program will follow the most relevant advisories for that given camp.

 Limiting interactions during movement breaks amongst children in the various activities is another measure we're implementing to reduce the risk of contamination.